Nick-Gibraltar/airbnb/README.md

 ![Alt text](../../../../Pictures/Screenshots/Screenshot%20from%202023-10-10%2017-05-32.png)

 ![Alt text](../../../../Pictures/Screenshots/Screenshot%20from%202023-10-10%2017-08-05.png)

+The follow-up analysis to predict beds in the accommodation was also carried out.
+This yielded a best r-squared result of 0.36 from the following neural network:

+11 - 4 - 1 learning rate = 0.01

+This result is notably worse than that from the regression models previously used but this indicates nothing other than there are so many possible neural networks to choose from that it is unlikely that a particularly good one will be contained in the small sample that were tested.

 # File Structure
 The project code is contained in 4 files: tabular_data.py, regression_modelling.py. classification_modelling.py, and airbnb_neural_network.py.
 There is also a file containing neural network configurations, nn_config.yaml